theSage21/jaypore_ci/README.md

 - [ ] Ecosystem of reusable actions/tasks with versioned catalogs and templates
     - This is already there?
 Not sure if this is something we even need to solve?
 - [ ] Validate infrastructure-as-code changes and deployment pipelines via dry runs

+## Examples

+### Lint, Build, Test, Publish a golang project
+### Pylint, Pytest, Coverage report
+### Build Jekyll and publish to netlify
+### Build Docusaurus and publish to S3 bucket
+### Run a docker compose of redis, postgres, django, and run API tests against it.
+### Schedule a midnight build and push status to telegram
+### Run trufflehog scan on repo every hour
+### Run lint --fix on pre-commit for python, go, JS in the same repo
+### Create sub-pipelines for python / js / go and run when changes are there in any folder
+### Set and use Secrets to publish messages to telegram
+### Send mail on scheduled pipe failures
+### Midnight auto-update dependencies and ensure tests are passing after update
+### Build and publish docker images
+### Run pipelines on this repo, when changes happen in upstream projects
+### Run pipelines on another repo, when changes affect downstream projects